 Maryland Courts Will Require Nonmilitary Affidavits

 When a defendant does not appear for a court date in Maryland, or if someone is served and does not participate in a lawsuit, in order to move forward, the plaintiff must file a military affidavit.
 In the Maryland Circuit Courts, this affidavit is found in the “Request for Order of Default” file pursuant to Maryland Rule 2-613.
 In fact, if someone tries to obtain a judgment against a servicemember, or files a false affidavit, the person can face fines and other penalties.

 The SCRA impels courts to demand proof that the plaintiff checked the defendant’s military status.
 Some plaintiffs fail to provide proof the defendant is not in the military.
 In these cases, the courts will often stop the case until they get an affidavit.
 The court also may take action to protect the defendant.
 Even in the absence of a requirement, an affidavit is a helpful document to have on hand.
 It proves the plaintiff did his due diligence.

 Once Maryland courts have a military affidavit proving the defendant is not on active duty, your case can move ahead.
 If, instead, you discover that he or she is on active duty, you may still go forward with your case.
 But in these instances, you must get a court order first.

 Starting the foreclosure process without a military affidavit violates the SCRA.
 Particularly in Maryland, even if the servicemember obtained the mortgage before deployment, mortgage holders need a court order to foreclose.
-You cannot start the process until at least 90 days after the end of the service member’s deployment unless you have a court order.
+You cannot start the process until at least one year after the end of the service member’s deployment unless you have a court order.

 How to Get Maryland Nonmilitary Affidavits